 Short answers – yes, “they” can garnish your wages, and it means that your employer will be required to pay a portion of your wages to a debt collector.
 But, I am assuming you already know that.
 So, here is a short list of things you may not know about wage garnishment:

 To be bankrupt means to be “unable to satisfy any just claims made.”
-So, when you are unable to resolve claims against you, then you are in fact bankrupt, even if you have not declared bankruptcy.
-I get lots of consultations from people who are panicking, but are not actually bankrupt.
-For instance, if you […]
+So, have you tried making a claim when you are unable to resolve claims against you, then you are in fact bankrupt, even if you have not declared bankruptcy, click here to learn how to file for bankruptcy.
+I get lots of […]

 I was going to put out some free resources, and was considering putting out a free power of attorney form.
 But, I hesitated and ultimately decided against putting one out.
 Why?